oldschoolgg/obdocs/BSO.md

 Clues are stackable, *and* there is a new tier of clue, **Grandmaster**.
 Grandmaster clues require you to complete 50 Master clue scrolls before you can attempt them.
 They have a unique drop table including some BSO exclusive items such as the **Clue Hunter Outfit** which halves time to complete clue scrolls, and the **Dwarven Blessing** which provides a 20% speed boost to all PvM activities at a cost of 1x Prayer Potion (4) per 5 minutes of the trip.

 - Misc:
 The **Fish Sack** drops from the Sea Kraken and boosts fishing trip times by 9 minutes.
 The **Thieves’ Armband** is obtained while training Thieving with the Wilvus pet equipped, it halves your chance to fail a pickpocket attempt.
-The **Divine Sigil** is from Corp and has the stats of the Elysian.
+The **Divine Sigil** is from Corp and has the stats of the Elysian. **Rocktail** is a custom food, healing 26HP.
+It can obtained from Fishing Trawler or can be fished at level 120 and cooked at level 120.

 ## BSO Monsters
 Some monsters and their drops are unique to BSO, and some mobs have had their drop tables slightly modified.